hamghalam/HTC-segmentation/README.md

 # HTC-segmentation
-Generate high-tissue contrast for segmentation
+Generate high-tissue contrast images for the segmentation task

 # Prerequisites